timgoeller/cabal-discord-bridge/README.md

 ## Steps to Run
 * Clone the repository
 * Create a config (see the config section)
+* Add Discord bot to server, and give it a role with 'Manage Webhooks' permission
 * Run `node index`
 ## Config
 For this bridge to work, a `config.json` file must exist at the application root.
 You can take a look at `config.example.json` to see how this file is structured.